-Store hours will be changing effective September 1, 2014!
+Store hours have changed effective September 1, 2014!

 Thank-you to all of our customers for 25 wonderful years!
 Store features Benjamin Moore, Sue Kay Paints, Para Paints, Java Bark Gel Stain and we now have wallpaper books in-store!